Track Your Ballot

 Request a Vote-By-Mail Ballot

-Use the online form below, or if you need your ballot mailed to a temporary address that is not on your record, then you must submit your request in writing with your signature.
-Download the form below and return by mail, fax, or as an email attachment to email@example.com.
+If you need your ballot mailed to a temporary address that is not on your record, then you must submit your request in writing with your signature.
+Download the form below and return by mail, fax, or as an email attachment through our Contact Us page.

-- By fax or mail – download a Vote-by-Mail Request Form (English, PDF)
+- By fax, mail or email – download a Vote-by-Mail Request Form (English, PDF)

 download a Vote-by-Mail Request Form (Spanish, PDF)